 Terminology and definitions surrounding the LGBTQ+ community vary and change over time.
 Terminology can also vary across cultural, ethnic, and socioeconomic groups.
 This page offers some definitions that are essential to dialogue surrounding the LGBTQ+ community.

-Ally: A person who is not LGBTQ but shows support for LGBTQ people and promotes equality in a variety of ways.
+Ally: A person who is not necessarily LGBTQ but shows support for LGBTQ people and promotes equality in a variety of ways.

 Androgynous: Identifying and/or presenting as neither distinguishably masculine nor feminine.

 Asexual: The lack of a sexual attraction or desire for other people.

 Biphobia: The fear of, discrimination against, or hatred of bisexuals by people of any sexual orientation.
 Biphobic stereotypes may include promiscuity or confusion towards their sexual orientation.